 What if I am ill?

-If you are ill before the exam, or after the exam has started, speak to Miss Kelly or one of the invigilators.
+If you are ill before the exam, or after the exam has started, speak to the exams office or one of the invigilators.
 If you are too ill to come in for your exam, please let the exam office know before the exam or as soon as possible afterwards – if you are absent from an exam without valid reason, your parent/guardian may be charged for the cost of the exam entry.

 Please be aware that all certificates are held in secure storage and access may not always be available.
 With this in mind it is suggested that anyone wanting to collect certificates should contact the exams office to give advance notice, as it may not always be possible to fulfil requests made at reception in person.

 If you are collecting certificates on behalf of someone else, it is essential that you have their date of birth and written permission to do so.
 This also applies to parents collecting certificates on behalf of their son/daughter for data protection purposes.